 Edward Wakefield had visited him at Marseilles shortly beforehand.
-Wakefield did so again, this time in the company of Oscar Gnosspelius, during October 1910 at the Grand Palais, Paris where Fabre’s aircraft was being exhibited.
+Wakefield did so again, this time in the company of Oscar Gnosspelius, during October 1910 at the Grand Palais, Paris where Fabre’s aircraft was being exhibited (see above photo).

 The Hydravion was transported by using a dolly.

-Like Waterbird, the Hydravion had a Gnome 50 hp engine, but the airframe was not of a practical design.
+Like Waterbird, the Hydravion had a Gnome 50 hp engine.
+Its installation ‘was recommended by Laurent Seguin, the inventor and a relative’. – Rear Admiral Lauren McCready, W.W.1 Aero September 1983.
+A diagram of the airframe is here.
 Fabre’s floats were flat-bottomed, with a curved upper surface, so as to generate lifting force either in the air or on water; in contrast to Wakefield’s floats which were ‘stepped‘.

 On 12 April 1911, at Monaco, Fabre’s aeroplane was damaged beyond repair; but restored and is now in the Air and Space Museum, Le Bourget Airport, Paris.